The project team on October 17 2014. (Photo courtesy Dr. Sagredo)

 Back to PEER Cycle 2 Grant Recipients

-During this time, Dr. Segrado and his team also promoted the research project and its potential at two separate events.
+During this time, Dr. Sagredo and his team also promoted the research project and its potential at two separate events.
 On August 4, the team was a guest on Sabios en la Z, one of the most popular radio stations in the Dominican Republic, and discussed the possibilities that can result from their PEER-funded project.
-The local newspaper in the City of Puerto Plaza, EI FARO, also published the broadcast for the team.
-On September 26, the team presented their project to 96 alumnae of the Instituto Tecnologico de Monterrey of Mexico.
-This is a prominent alumnae group that only invites presenters whose work is of great importance to the Dominican people.
+The local newspaper in the City of Puerto Plaza, EI Faro, also published an article about the team.
+On September 26, the team presented their project to 96 alumni of the Instituto Tecnologico de Monterrey of Mexico.
+This is a prominent group that only invites presenters whose work is of great importance to the Dominican people.

 The next three months will see the continuing collection of data via six boat trips.
 The team plans to reach out to potential investors in Puerto Plaza as the idea has support from some stakeholders, but will need more to make their research commercially viable for local hotels.
 The team will also begin preparations for future technical visits to the Makei Corporation in Hawaii and the Bora Bora Intercontinental Hotel to observe the operations of successful SWAC systems.